I once pitched for Christian Aid.

 Buried amongst them was a quote ‘As you know, we only invest in things that multiply’.

-It was from an old lady, who gave an example; Christian Aid would send a male and female goat to Africa, but not goats meat.
+It was from an old lady who’d worked for Christian Aid for nearly thirty years, her example was that they’ll send a male and female goat to Africa, but they’d never send goats meat.

-It was the most successful Christian Aid Week ever.
+It turned out to be the most successful Christian Aid Week ever.

 Although Claire couldn’t quite articulate it, her instinct was 100% right.